 Driving through a safety zone is a misdemeanor in Las Vegas.
-The penalties include a $305 fine and four (4) driver's license demerit points.
+The penalties include a $305 fine and four (4) driver's license demerit points in Nevada.
 Under Nevada law, defendants may seal a traffic conviction 1 year after the case ends.

 There are various defenses that may persuade prosecutors to reduce or drop traffic charges, such as: